JackSzwergold/Preworn-Main/markdown/tutorials/Developing With MAMP 1.md

 	; memory_limit = 32M;
 	memory_limit = 64M;

-Once that is done, look for the *Error handling and logging* section of the PHP ini configuration and adjust `error_reporting` so you don’t loose your mind due to excessive warnings, errors & notices popping up when debugging.
+Once that is done, look for the *Error handling and logging* section of the PHP ini configuration and adjust `error_reporting` so you don’t loose your mind due to excessive warnings, errors and notices popping up when debugging.
 The `error_reporting` should look something like this:

 	error_reporting = E_ALL